Akanksha546/ADS/README.md

 rules.
 • Traffic Light Control: Implementing a basic traffic light cycle to control the flow of traffic.
 • While this simulation provides a foundational understanding of autonomous driving concepts, it lacks advanced features like realtime sensor data processing, path planning, and collision avoidance.
 Our approach provides a lightweight yet extensible plaWorm for testing autonomous vehicle behaviors in controlled urban environments.
-The results indicate that rule-based traffic management systems can effec<vely coordinate multiple vehicles through complex intersections while maintaining traffic flow and safety parameters.
+The results indicate that rule-based traffic management systems can effectively coordinate multiple vehicles through complex intersections while maintaining traffic flow and safety parameters.

 Introduction